Richard Caple, immediate

 A new consideration on the horizon is safety lighting or “stay put” as it is also known.
 In some situations there may be a greater danger from evacuating people out of the building or there may be situations where mains power fails to the building but this poses no danger to the occupants.
 Therefore, certain tasks might be carried on, but a sufficient amount of light needs to be provided, which may be much higher than normal emergency lighting levels.
 System design then becomes very important.
 Safety lighting also needs rigorous consultation between all parties to produce a policy and to ensure that the system is sufficient and safe.

-Once all of the impacting factors have been identified within the consultation, the design process can start.
+In case you have not hired an Atlanta Fire Watch Company, then once all of the impacting factors have been identified within the consultation, the design process can start.
 Aside from the requirements of escape lighting to routes and anti-panic lighting to open areas, illumination is needed at the points of emphasis, such as changes in direction or level, as well as the highlighting of fire alarm call points, firefighting equipment, first aid points and fire alarm panels.
 The requirements can become more complex for large buildings, high-rise buildings or buildings where the mobility of people may be impaired, such as hospitals or care homes.
+You can also visit mrfireextinguisher.com for more information.

 The level of potential complexity that the designer needs to consider highlights the importance of not only ensuring the competency of the lighting designer, but that they also have access to the relevant information.
 It must also be remembered that emergency lighting is covered in an array of different standards, which from time to time are updated.
 Is the designer conversant with the latest requirements?
 How do they prove that they are?
 Is it time for professional competency recognition for emergency lighting designers?
 These are some of the questions that are starting to be asked by many within the lighting industry.